Noah Drake

 Noah Drake M.D. is a fictional character on the ABC daytime soap opera General Hospital.
 The role has been portrayed by Australian musician and actor Rick Springfield.
 In 2007, Springfield also played Drake's look-alike, fictional rock star Eli Love and at the 2013 Nurses Ball, Springfield portrayed himself during a performance of "Jessie's Girl".

 Casting

-Rick Springfield originated the role of Noah Drake in 1981, and played the character for two years before leaving to pursue his music career, last airing on January 27, 1983.
+Rick Springfield originated the role of Noah Drake on March 25, 1981, and played the character for two years before leaving to pursue his music career, last airing on January 27, 1983.
 Springfield was asked to return to the show in 2005 and first appeared on December 2.
 The stay was originally planned to be four episodes, but the series asked Springfield to stay on longer.
 He continued appearing until August 24, 2007.
 He returned again for a summer story arc the following year, from July 8 through September 22, 2008.
 In 2012, Springfield made a guest appearance during Kimberly McCullough's exit storyline.
 In 2013, Springfield made an appearance to celebrate the show's 50th anniversary.
 Springfield also played himself, singing "Jessie's Girl" at the 2013 Nurses' Ball.